ValerieMauduit/AoC2021/README.md

 For the second part, I had to separate the function that really defines the most common bit in a column.
 Once done, I only needed to be careful to end my while loop (as usual).

+### Day 4: Giant Squid

+The goal is to play bingo here.
+It was fun to build a `BingoCard` class and its methods, and easy to use.
+But I struggled with my too many levels of sub-lists in lists.
+Once done, it was OK for the first part.